ncorejava/thesB00123635/README.md

 ### 3. Install required Jupyer Lab extensions

-In terminal, make sure you have the `enisa` environment activated.
+In terminal, make sure you have the `thesB00123635` environment activated.

 ```bash
 conda activate thesB00123635